akobr/strong-beaver/README.md

 > The pattern **TVMS** has been created to help us to simplify application design and guide us how to separate concerns of layers and minimise coupling inside sub-systems.

 The Framework as one product is called **StrongBeaver**.
-The concepts and base interfaces can be used for any .NET application, but the framework is mainly created for *[Xamarin](https://www.xamarin.com/) platform*.
+The concepts and base interfaces can be used for any .NET application, but the framework is mainly created for *[Xamarin](https://www.xamarin.com/) and WPF platform*.

 ## Architecture pattern diagrams

-The framework is mainly designed for *Xamarin* platform, but can be used with any layered architecture.
+The framework is mainly designed for MVVM friendly technologies, but can be used with any layered architecture.
 See diagrams below.

 ### MVVM with universal XAML binder